FPI projections show big trouble for Big 12

 The strength imbalance of the Big Ten's two divisions might have cost the conference a playoff team in 2017.
 But as you can see in the table up top, FPI thinks it is unlikely to be a problem again.
 The reason?
 The Big Ten is overflowing with contenders.

-Ohio State, naturally, is the favorite to win the conference and has the best chance to earn a top-four SOR (32 percent), but Penn State (21 percent), Michigan (18 percent), Michigan State (16 percent) and Wisconsin (12 percent) all have legitimate shots.
+Ohio State is the favorite to win the conference and has the best chance to earn a top-four SOR (32 percent), but Penn State (21 percent), Michigan (18 percent), Michigan State (16 percent) and Wisconsin (12 percent) all have legitimate shots.

 Wisconsin, unsurprisingly, has the second-best chance to win the conference (24 percent) because it is in the weaker West division and therefore is fifth in top-four SOR chances.